Palatine Hill: Mythology

 According to Roman mythology, the Palatine Hill was the location of the cave, known as the Lupercal, where Romulus and Remus were found by the she-wolf Lupa that kept them alive.
+This is also the hill on which the adult Romulus chose to found the city, and where he murdered his brother Remus.
+This ritualistic murder on the Palatine formed an important part of Roman identity and the mythological origins of the Pomerium.

 Another legend occurring on the Palatine is Hercules' defeat of Cacus after the monster had stolen some cattle.
 Hercules struck Cacus with his characteristic club so hard that it formed a cleft on the southeast corner of the hill, where later a staircase bearing the name of Cacus was constructed.

 History

 Rome has its origins on the Palatine.
 Excavations show that people have lived in the area since the 10th century BC.
 Excavations performed on the hill in 1907 and again in 1948 unearthed a collection of huts believed to have been used for funerary purposes between the 9th and 7th century BC approximating the time period when the city of Rome was founded.

-Pallantium (Ancient Greek: Παλλάντιον) was an ancient city near the Tiber river on the Italian peninsula.
+Pallantium was an ancient city near the Tiber river on the Italian peninsula.
 Roman mythology, as recounted in Virgil's Aeneid for example, states that the city was founded by Evander of Pallene and other ancient Greeks sometime previous to the Trojan War.
 In addition, Dionysius of Halicarnassus writes that Romans say that the city was founded by Greeks from Pallantium of Arcadia, about sixty years before the Trojan war and the leader was Evander.
 The myth of the city's origin was significant in ancient Roman mythology because Pallantium became one of the cities that was merged later into ancient Rome, thereby tying Rome's origins to the ancient Greek heroes.
 Other cities in the area were founded by various Italic tribes.

 Virgil states that Evander named the city in honor of his ancestor, Pallas, although Pausanias as well as Dionysius of Halicarnassus say that Evander's birth city was Pallantium, and thus he named the new city after the one in Arcadia.
 Dionysius of Halicarnassus also mention that some writers, including Polybius of Megalopolis, say that the town was named after Pallas, who was the son of Heracles and Lavinia, the daughter of Evander, and when he died his grandfather raised a tomb to him on the hill and called the place Pallantium, after him.

 According to Livy, after the immigration of the Sabines and the Albans to Rome, the original Romans lived on the Palatine.
 The Palatine Hill was also the site of the ancient festival of the Lupercalia.